-The use of alcohol or drugs can limit or prevent a person's ability to freely and clearly give consent.
-If a person is under the influence of alcohol or drugs such that he or she is unable to give meaningful consent or does not understand the fact, nature or extent of the sexual situation, there is no consent.
 Intoxication alone, however, does not mean a person is incapable of consenting to sexual activity.
 The University examines the record for other behavior like stumbling or otherwise exhibiting loss of equilibrium; slurred speech or word confusion; bloodshot, glassy or unfocused eyes; vomiting, especially repeatedly; being disoriented, or confused as to time or place; or loss of consciousness.
-Should the evidence in the record demonstrate clear and convincingly that one or more such behaviors were objectively apparent at the time the alleged unconsented-to or unwelcomed sexual activity occurred, then the evidence may demonstrate that the respondent knew or should have known that the complainant was incapable of giving meaningful consent to sexual activity due to incapacitation (e.g. intoxication).
-If the person initiating the sexual activity is also under the influence of alcohol or drugs, that does not diminish his or her responsibility to obtain consent, and is not a defense to charges of violation of this policy.
+Should the evidence in the record demonstrate that one or more such behaviors were objectively apparent at the time the alleged unconsented-to or unwelcomed sexual activity occurred, and then the evidence may demonstrate that the respondent knew or should have known that the complainant was incapable of giving meaningful consent to sexual activity due to incapacitation (e.g. intoxication).
+If the person initiating the sexual activity is also under the influence of alcohol or drugs, that does not diminish their responsibility to obtain affirmative consent, and is not a defense to charges of violation of this policy.
 Because it may be difficult to discern whether a sexual partner is incapacitated, it is better to err on the side of caution and assume that your partner is incapacitated and unable to give consent to the sexual activity.